liuj001/jiucuo/README.md

   Identity value in adapter matching.

 `-adaptor_removal (0)`
-  Adapter removal from the reads.
-0 indicates no adapter removal, while 1 indicates adapter removal.
+  Adapter removal from the reads (0 is no adapter removal and 1 is adapter removal)

 `-threads [int] (8)`
   Number of threads during correction